Ahmed-Tayel/Bowling-Game/ReadME.md

 All the details are well described in the game rules pdf.

 ## USER INTERFACE
-The communication will be through terminal <br />The program requests from the user his score for a certain frame and it's corresponding roll
+The communication will be through terminal <br />The program requests from the user his score for a certain frame and it's corresponding roll number

 Example (Terminal):